Nursing

 Credit Hours: 3 graduate credit hours

 Description: This course focuses on the role of the health care faculty member in developing cognitive, affective and psycho-motor student-learning outcomes.
 The course emphasizes facilitating learning in traditional, flexible and virtual learning spaces; use of evidence-based teaching; and addressing the needs of diverse learners in classroom and clinical settings.
-Offered in the Summer and Fall semesters
+Offered in the summer and fall semesters

 Credit Hours: 3 graduate credit hours

 Description: This course focuses on the effective use of instructional technology to support learning-centered teaching, such as maximizing the use of current learning-management systems, presentation and instructional video/animation-production software.
 Students explore virtual reality platforms and simulation in academia.
 The course also emphasizes pedagogically sound applications of instructional technologies from the perspectives of theory, research, practice and future needs.
-Offered in the Spring and Summer semesters
+Offered in the spring and summer semesters

 Admission Requirements